 Kathleen credits the YDNA for Genealogy Course and Diahan Southard’s great instruction for the progress she’s made.
 YDNA has helped her discover the correct surnames to search for: Graham and Stewart.
 And now she has the tools and the knowledge to continue her DNA research to break down her two brick walls.
 In both cases, Kathleen still needs to do more research.
 A next possible step: look for those surnames amongst her autosomal DNA matches!
 Maybe she’ll find the cousins whose family trees could help her more confidently identify her biological ancestors.

 Maybe you have a brick wall or two that you’d like to solve in your family.
 If it’s a male ancestor you’re trying to identify, YDNA could be a helpful tool for you like it has been for Kathleen.
 Take our YDNA for Genealogy Course.
-OR if you’ve never heard of YDNA and want a quick and helpful introduction, take our free YDNA Mini-Course.
+OR if you’ve never heard of YDNA and want a quick and helpful introduction, take our YDNA FREE Get Started Course.

 What to Read Next: 7 Strategies for YDNA Testing